brendancooley/tpsp/tpsp.md

 ![Estimated equilibrium probabilities of war, point estimates and 95 percent confidence intervals.
 Probabilities the United States attacks each other country highlighted in orange. \label{fig:pr_peace}](figure/war_probs-1.pdf)

 It is worth noting that the countries with the highest estimated risk of war with the United States, Japan and Australia, happen to be U.S. allies.
-The security guarantees encapsulated in these allliances are not explicitly modeled.
+The security guarantees encapsulated in these alliances are not explicitly modeled.
 One way to interpret these results is that Australian and Japanese security would deteriorate rapidly in the absence of U.S. military protection, representing an implicit threat the United States can leverage to affect trade policy.^[@Lake2007 would label these relationships "hierarchical" and based on the authority of the United States to dictate the policy of its subordinates.
 Still, in Lake's conceptualization, "authority is buttressed by the capacity for coercion" (p.
 53).]

 ## Model Fit and Inferences about Policy Preferences

 ![Correlation between trade barrier data and model predictions. \label{fig:fit}](figure/fit-1.pdf)

 Figure \ref{fig:fit} evaluates the ability of the estimated model to predict the level of trade barriers.
 The model's mean absolute error is 0.27, equivalent to a 27 percent ad valorem tariff.
 The model's predictions are fairly well correlated with the trade barrier data ($\rho=$ 0.68).
-In Appendix C I plot the model's predictive error for each directed dyad in the sample, higlighting which observations are well explained by the model and which are not.
+In Appendix C I plot the model's predictive error for each directed dyad in the sample, highlighting which observations are well explained by the model and which are not.
 Of note, Russia faces uniquely poor market access conditions in the data that the model does not fully replicate.

 ![Effect of modeling military coercion on inferences about governments' preferences for protectionism.
 Figure plots point estimates and 95 percent confidence intervals for preference parameters under baseline model and model in which coercion is impossible. \label{fig:ests_mil_off}](figure/ests_mil_off-1.pdf)

 Modeling coercion explicitly both improves model fit and alters inferences about government's underlying preferences for protectionism.
 I re-estimate the model under the assumption that coercion is impossible.
 In this model, equilibrium policies reflect only governments' underlying preferences, $v_i$.
 Estimated preferences for protectionism under this model are shown in Figure \ref{fig:ests_mil_off}.
 The estimated preferences of militarily powerful countries are largely unchanged across models.
 This is not true for less powerful countries.
 The estimated preferences of Australia, Canada, and China move dramatically when coercion is prohibited.
 The model developed here rationalizes their trade barriers as the result of highly protectionist latent preferences tempered by the effects of international coercion.
 The coercion-free model instead infers instead that they are relatively liberal in their preferences.
 Leaving coercion out of the model exerts downward bias on estimates of governments' welfare-mindedness.
 A large literature employs the equilibrium trade policies of @Grossman1994 or @Grossman1995 to estimate the weight governments place on the welfare of special interests relative to that of society at large [@Goldberg1999; @Mitra2006; @Gawande2009; @Gawande2012; @Ossa2014; @Gawande2015].
-Because the "protection for sale" model incorporates no theory of international coercion, these studies over-estimate governments' social welfare conciousness.
+Because the "protection for sale" model incorporates no theory of international coercion, these studies over-estimate governments' social welfare consciousness.

 Modeling coercion explicitly also improves model fit substantially.
 The correlation coefficient between model predictions and observed trade barriers falls to 0.45 when coercion is prohibited.
 The mean absolute error increases 19.9 percent to 0.32.
 In Appendix C I replicate Figure \ref{fig:fit} for the coercion-free model.